pharo-nosql/mongotalk/mc/Mongo-Client.package/MongoHeartbeatStarted.class/README.md

-I'm announced by a SDAM client just before a monitor sends a isMaster command to check the status of a mongodb server.
+I'm announced by a MongoClient just before a monitor sends a isMaster command to check the status of a mongodb server.